-Annually, the System's Policy Board adopts a budget on a basis consistent with accounting principles generally accepted in the United States of America.
-The budget is prepared on the modified accrual basis of accounting.
+Annually, the System's Policy Board adopts a budget prepared on the modified accrual basis of accounting.
 The legal level of control, that is the level at which management cannot overspend funds without a budget amendment by the Policy Board, is at the major category level.
 All annual appropriations lapse at fiscal year-end.

-The budget adopted by the Policy Board includes non-operating subsidies and miscellaneous operating revenue which are dedicated to be expended only for specific purposes.
+The budget adopted by the Policy Board includes non-operating subsidies and miscellaneous operating revenues which are dedicated to be expended only for specific purposes.
 One fee is expended for costs associated with the maintenance and update of aerial photography maps and the second fee is dedicated to the purchase of software and/or hardware for the System.
 The fees are collected from the County, the City and KUB.

-Accounting principles used in developing data on a budgetary basis differ from those used in preparing financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP).
+Accounting principles used in developing data on a budgetary basis differ from those used in reporting financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP).
 The System reports a total increase or decrease in net position which enables the Board to determine the funds available for appropriation.
+The System is a proprietary type fund - enterprise fund.
+The annual operating budget is not legally binding but is a projection.